alexthompson207/overlook/planning/class-outline.md

 bookingdata: all booking data from API
 avaiableRooms: []
 methods:
-findRoomsAvaiable()
-findRoomByType()
+findRoomsAvaiable() - iterate over bookingsData to find open rooms findRoomByType() - filter roomdata by room type

-Guest Class: for a single customer/user --> extends User Class?
+Guest Class: for a single customer/user --> extends User Class? child of User? if it is Child of User inherits id, username, customers, and name properties

+constructor(userName, customers)
 properties:
+from User Class:
 id:
+userName:
+customers:
-name:
+name: this.findUserName();

+Guest Properties
 previousBookings: []
 futureBookings: []
 currentBooking ?
 totalAmountSpent: 0

 methods:

-findBookingHistory() : returns all bookings matched with user by id

-calculateAmountSpent() : returns total cost of booking histroy for user by costPerNight

-sortBookingHistory() : filter booking history, past, present, future booking, set respective property to result, ex. past bookings array = this.previousBookings;
+findBookingHistory() : returns all bookings matched with user by id calculateAmountSpent() : returns total cost of booking histroy for user by costPerNight sortBookingHistory() : filter booking history, past, present, future booking, set respective property to result, ex. past bookings array = this.previousBookings;